 Efforts will be made to ensure parents/caregivers receive meaningful communication in a timely manner, including the following:

-- Share school and student performance data with families in ways that seek their ideas about how to improve performance toward Virginia’s challenging academic standards, such as parent conferences, presentations at PTA meetings and Parent Coffees.
+- Share school and student performance data with families in ways that seek their ideas about how to improve performance toward Virginia’s challenging academic standards, such as parent conferences, presentations at PTA meetings and virtual Parent Coffees.